iMartzen/ansible-role-centos-system-upgrade/README.md

-Ansible Role: (Centos) System Upgrade
+Ansible Role: (CentOS/RedHat) System Upgrade
 =========

-**Perform upgrade of all software packages on Centos host.**
+**Perform upgrade of all software packages on CentOS/RedHat host.**

-This Ansible role will perform upgrade of all software packages on Centos host.
+This Ansible role will perform upgrade of all software packages on CentOS/RedHat host.
 After which it will reboot host (only if required).
 If reboot was performed, it'll wait until host is back-up.

   * Perform upgrade of all packages to the latest version (dist)
   * Check if a reboot is required, if it is reboot the host/server